karriereat/pdf-merge/readme.md

 $pdfMerge->merge('/path/to/output.pdf');
 ```

-Please note, that the `merge` method will throw an `NoFilesDefinedException` if no files where added.
+Please note, that the `merge()`-method will throw a `NoFilesDefinedException` if no files where added.

 ### Check for file existence
 You can check if a file was already added for merging by calling: